 To stop nosebleeds

 forward.
-Do not tilt your head backward—this will cause the blood to drip down
+Don't tilt your head backward.
+It will cause the blood to drip down

 the back of your throat.

 your thumb and forefinger.
 Hold them shut for 10 full minutes without stopping.

 your nose is still bleeding after 10 minutes, hold the nostrils shut for

 another 10 minutes.
 Most nosebleeds will stop after 10 to 30 minutes of

 Avoid blowing your nose for at least 12 hours after a

 You also have more blood flow to the mucous membranes of the mouth and gums

 when you are pregnant.
 This may also cause bleeding, especially when you brush your teeth.